Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 Marine Life: Reef fish, corals

-Highlights: Although the boat has long gone, its chain and anchor are still visible at Punta Sur, providing a tangible connection to maritime history.
+Highlights: Although the boat has long gone, its chain and anchor are still visible at Punta Sur.
+This provides a tangible connection to maritime history.

 💡 We love this site because seeing that old chain winding across the reef is humbling.